Class Merchandising and SEO

 – Audrey Ra, Illustration Teacher

-SEO, or search engine optimization, is a process of improving web-based content so that it ranks higher in search engines, such as Google or Skillshare’s catalog search.
-Merchandising is what Skillshare calls all the publicly visible elements of a class: your class title, lesson titles, cover image, project description, categories, and skill tags.
-In addition to class quality and student engagement, most of these merchandising elements have an impact on SEO, which in turn impacts how students discover your class through Skillshare’s catalog or search engines like Google.
+Search engine optimization, or SEO, is a process of improving web-based content so that it ranks higher in search engines, such as Google.
+Merchandising is what Skillshare calls all the publicly visible elements of a class: your class title, lesson titles, cover image, project description, categories, subcategories, and relevant topics.
+In addition to class quality and student engagement, most of these merchandising elements have an impact on SEO, which in turn impacts how students discover your class through Skillshare Search and Browse pages, as well as external search engines.

-In the scheme of things, merchandising is a small part of class production, but it has a tremendous impact on ensuring the right students find and take your class, and that the number of students taking your class continues to grow.
-So this article will present some guidelines for refining those merchandising elements within a class so the right students can discover it, as well as additional formatting considerations to ensure the class meets our Class Guidelines.
+In the grand scheme of things, merchandising is a small part of class production, but it has a tremendous effect on ensuring the right students find and take your class, and that the number of students taking your class continues to grow.
+So this article will present some guidelines for refining merchandising elements, as well as additional formatting considerations to ensure the class meets our Class Quality Guidelines.

-Then, craft your title around those one or two primary keywords.
-If the primary keyword can appear in the first few words of the title, great!
-But overall aim for an authentic, natural-sounding title.
-Don’t try to “keyword stuff” your title, i.e., adding extra keywords in hopes that it will make the title more SEO-friendly.
+Try to craft your class title around one primary keyword, and use your primary keywords throughout your class description.
+If the primary keyword can appear in the first few words of the title and description, great!
+But overall aim for authentic and natural-sounding written copy.

 Avoid Wordiness

-Class titles should stay between 30 and 70 characters to maximize readability and to ensure the full title of your class shows up in Google search results.
+Class titles should stay between 30 and 70 characters to maximize readability and to prevent your class title from being truncated in Google search results.
 Lesson titles should be 35 characters or fewer so they don’t get cut off in the video player queue.
+Note that these character counts include spaces.

 Remove Numbers and Symbols